Skip to content

 How are you engaging your talent?
 How long do you engage your talent?
 How do you retain your talent?
 If you’re filling jobs and then losing that talent in six to 12 months because your supplier has not represented your business and that role accurately to them, where’s the value in that?

-By working in partnership with your supplier, it can deliver more value over a longer term, that will deliver millions of pounds worth of saving, as opposed to delivering a few thousand pounds worth of saving by chipping a little bit off the price in the short term.
+By working in partnership with your supplier, you will ensure greater value is delivered over a longer term.
+That will deliver millions of pounds worth of saving, as opposed to a few thousand pounds saved by chipping a little bit off the price in the short term.

-Although this approach can sometimes feel like sentiment as opposed to something tangible, building a relationship with a partner, who has a strong moral compass and ethics, should not be overlooked.
+Although this approach can sometimes feel like sentiment as opposed to something tangible, building a relationship with a partner, who has a strong moral compass and sound business ethics, should not be overlooked.

 You know you’re on to a winner when the supplier you have partnered with keeps adding value.
 Your stakeholders may come and go but what you want is talent partner who is continually assessing where you are and where you want to be and works with you to achieve those strategic goals.